Understanding Prop 65 Requirements for Amazon Sellers

 Automotive parts consistently require warnings due to friction materials, metal components with lead or cadmium, and rubber products with various regulated chemicals.
 Brake pads, oil filters, and aftermarket accessories almost universally need Prop 65 compliance.

-"Most sellers underestimate Prop 65 requirements because they focus on intentional ingredients while ignoring manufacturing byproducts that actually trigger most violations." — Olivia Brennan, amazon consumer product safety attorney
+"Most sellers underestimate Prop 65 requirements because they focus on intentional ingredients while ignoring manufacturing byproducts that actually trigger most violations." — Olivia Brennan, consumer product safety attorney

 Step-by-Step Amazon Prop 65 Implementation Process